southamericamemes181/Sprunkiwars/README.md

-# Sprunkiwars
+# Description
-The Minecraft Minigame based on Sprunki x BedWars
+Welcome to Sprunkiwars.
+Sprunkiwars was released on August 30 2025, avaliable for Minecraft only